Bri Maya Tiwari

 Inspired by her dramatic visions and dreams of her family and ancestors, Bri.
 Maya became a devoted student of one of India's few living masters of the traditional Vedas.
 Today, healthy in body and spirit, she devotes herself to teaching the wisdom practices of the Vedas to help others heal emotional and spiritual discomfort, dis-ease, and physical illness.

 Below you will find our selection of products by Bri Maya Tiwari.
-Enjoy our low prices and FREE US Shipping.
+Retail customers will also enjoy our FREE US Shipping.

 The Path of Practice